 A boiler that won’t turn on is a major inconvenience, but as we have seen, the solution is often a simple fix that you can handle yourself.
 By checking your power, gas, thermostat, and water pressure, you can rule out the most common external problems in under ten minutes.

 If your system remains unresponsive after these checks, you need a team you can trust.
-Premier Gas is a GasSafe Registered heating company based in Gateshead, Newcastle.
-With over 20 years of local experience serving homeowners across Newcastle and the North East, they are recognized for their professionalism, customer satisfaction, and transparent pricing.
+The Premier Gas team is a GasSafe Registered heating company based in Gateshead, Newcastle.
+With over 20 years of local experience serving homeowners across Newcastle and the North East — including Durham, Sunderland, and Gateshead — we provide fast, reliable results.